All Episodes

 Others love them.

-People at uh missed them.
+People at missed them.

-You know, I'm gonna stand up.
+You know, I'm going to stand up.

-Grab it, grab a still shot here.
+Grab a still shot here.

-So they can see the repertoire.
+Put that picture up so they can see the repertoire.

 That's not the case on Thursday, Monday through Thursday.

-It's all about what I care about, but on Friday, whatever you want to talk about's cool.
+But on Friday, whatever you want to talk about, it's cool.

-Democrat leaders are planning to vote early next week to admonish Republican Representative Joe Wilson if he does not apologize on the House floor for yelling you lie at President Barack Obama.
+Democrat leaders are planning to vote early next week to admonish Republican Representative Joe Wilson if he does not apologize on the House floor for yelling, you lie, at President Barack Obama.

 Wilson apologized to Obama after the incident on Wednesday, but he has refused requests to apologize to the House.